-As if the thought of flying across the country or world with your child isn’t scary enough, your destination could leave you with worries about how your little one will adjust to the time difference once you arrive at your destination.
-We have traveled to countries with some extreme differences in time such as Australia and Thailand and here are my tips on ways to prevent jet-lag or handle it, if preventing it is impossible.
+As if the thought of flying across the country or world with your child isn’t scary enough, your destination could leave you with worries about how your little one will adjust to the time difference once you arrive.
+We have made several long haul flights with kids such as Kenya and Thailand and here are my tips on ways to prevent jet-lag or handle it, if preventing it is impossible.
 If your baby is under 3 months their sleep schedule is likely still all over the place and the time change won’t make a big difference for them.

 How to Prevent Jet Lag When Booking Your Flight

 If your flight length is between 7-10 hrs and your heading east book an overnight flight if possible.
 This is because the flight length coupled with the time difference has you arriving at your destination in the morning or early afternoon.
 When we traveled to Italy when Jordyn was 15 months our flight departed JFK at 8:45PM and we arrived in Venice at 11:13AM.
 This allowed Jordyn to go to sleep around the same time she normally would and then wake up with a full day ahead of her.
 She adjusted really well on this trip and only woke up during the night on the 1st day.
 Even if you can’t book an overnight flight try to book a flight that lands during the day, it is easier to force your child to stay up than it is to force them to sleep when they aren’t tired.

 Adjust Your Watch To Your Destinations Time As Soon As You Get on The Plane